Hey everyone, my name is Neil Firth from Manchester, England.

-The reason I felt compelled to create this site was to help people all over the world, just like you, improve their singing voice and achieve life changing experiences through music.
+The reason I felt compelled to create this site was to help people all over the world, just like you, improve your singing voice and achieve life changing results and experiences through music.

 By developing your knowledge of how your voice works, not only will you maximise your vocal potential and vocal health, but also your enjoyment of singing.
 I intend to cut through all the jargon that’s around and explain things in simple step by step terms, using tried and tested vocal exercise regimes.